napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 ## Init

-In the init method of the NewProjectApp class we can initialize some member variables that we might need later.
-Declare the following variable on the bottom of the NewProjectApp class header:
+The init method is used to initialize important parts of your application and store references to resources.
+For this example we need access to the audio entity.
+To do so, declare the following variable at the bottom of the NewProjectApp class header.

 ~~~{cpp}
 ObjectPtr<Entity> mEntity = nullptr;
 ~~~

-And add the following line before the last line of the init() method:
+And add the following line to the init() method of your application:

 ~~~{cpp}
 mEntity = mScene->findEntity("audioEntity");
 ~~~

-We now initialized a pointer to an instance of the entity that we defined before in the app structure.
+We just initialized a pointer (link) to the audio entity.
 We can use this pointer to manipulate the entity and it's components while the app is running.

 ## Update